adbar/simplemma/README.md

 <generator object ...>
 ```

+The tokenizer is script-aware: in-word joiners stay inside their word
+(`l'homme`, `2020'de`, `col·legis`, `ש"ח`, `בית־ספר`, `Մի՞թե`), as do the
+combining marks of Hebrew, Arabic, Devanagari and Malayalam.
+Punctuation
+becomes its own token, but a run of the same character stays whole (`...`,
+`--`), and numbers keep their internal separators (`3,50`, `4:1`, `3/5`).
+A
+currency sign priced against a number is a token of its own on either side,
+even where the text glues it (`€3.50` and `50€` both split, following UD gold);
+a sign attached to a word stays part of it (`R$`, `US$`).
+Characters outside
+the word and punctuation sets — emoji, arrows and similar symbols — are not
+emitted as tokens.

+Measured against Universal Dependencies gold, token-level F1 is 0.97 to
+0.998 for most languages (median 0.99), lower for French, Catalan and
+Italian (0.93 to 0.96), where UD splits elided articles (`l'homme` →
+`l'` + `homme`) and simplemma keeps them whole.

 The functions `text_lemmatizer()` and `lemma_iterator()` chain
 tokenization and lemmatization.
 They accept the same `greedy` argument
 as `lemmatize()`: